 - Seal and insulate ductwork inside the attic.

-- Ensure your kitchen and bathroom exhaust fans and the dryer vent lead outside the house, not into the attic.
+- Confirm your kitchen and bathroom exhaust fans and the dryer vent lead outdoors, not into the attic.

-Slips and falls are particularly common in icy winter weather.
-Keep your sidewalks and driveway safe by applying salt, kitty litter or chemical deicer across the pavement to melt the ice and snow.
-Be sure to read the directions for proper application tips and recommended precautions.
+Slips and falls are notably common in icy winter weather.
+Keep your sidewalks and driveway safe for pedestrians by applying salt, kitty litter or chemical deicer along the pavement to melt the ice and snow.
+Be sure to read the directions for specific application tips and suggested precautions.

-Many winterization tips relate closely to your home heating, cooling,and plumbing utilities.
-If you need help winterizing your home, contact BW/Cook Service Experts.
-We offer affordable furnace maintenance and repair, plumbing work, and other services to prepare the house for winter.
-For more information about our services or to schedule an estimate, please contact your local BW/Cook Service Experts office today.
+Many winterization tips relate primarily to your home heating, cooling, and plumbing equipment.
+If you need help winterizing your home, call Service Experts Heating, Air Conditioning & Plumbing.
+We offer excellent furnace maintenance and repair, plumbing support, and other services to prepare you for cold weather.
+For more details about our services or to request an estimate, please contact your local Service Experts Heating, Air Conditioning & Plumbing office today.